postpostmodern/web-server-backup/README.markdown

 * __TAR\_PATH__: Path to tar.
 It's preset to: `"$(which tar)"`
 * __RSYNC\_PATH__: Path to rsync.
 It's preset to: `"$(which rsync)"`

-# Running with cron
+# Running with cron (recommended)

 Once you've tested the script, I recommend setting it up to be run every night with cron.
 Here's a sample cron config:

     SHELL=/bin/bash
     PATH=/sbin:/bin:/usr/sbin:/usr/bin:/usr/local/bin:/usr/local/sbin
     MAILTO=jason@example.com
-    HOME=/home/jason
+    HOME=/root

-    30 4 * * * jason /home/jason/scripts/backup.sh
+    30 4 * * * root /usr/local/web-server-backup/backup.sh

-Assuming you are me (user account is 'jason'), that'll run the script (located in ~/scripts) at 4:30 every morning and email the output to jason@example.com.
+That'll run the script (located in /usr/local) at 4:30 every morning and email the output to jason@example.com.

 If you want to only receive emails about errors, you can use:

-    30 4 * * * jason /home/jason/scripts/backup.sh > /dev/null
+    30 4 * * * root /usr/local/web-server-backup/backup.sh > /dev/null

-So, take the above example, change the user account name, email address, home path, etc., save it to a text file, and place it in `/etc/cron.d/`.
+So, take the above example, change the email address, etc., save it to a text file, and place it in `/etc/cron.d/`.
 That should do it.